AhmedCodeMaven/Python_reddit_data_scraper_cleaner_and_visualizer/README.md

  Tokenizes the text data
  Removes stopwords
- Stems and Displays a sample of the stemmed data Lemmatizes and displays a sample of the lemmatized data in step 6 Uses word cloud to visualize the data in the step above Saves the cleaned data to a new CSV file
+ Stems and Displays a sample of the stemmed data Lemmatizes and displays a sample of the lemmatized data in the step above Uses word cloud to visualize the data in the step above Saves the cleaned data to a new CSV file